-We used separate tables to represent mouse clicks, graphical actions, and Reading Tutor audio output because they had different fields.
-However, it is not very useful to view them separately, so we generated merged tables that combined them into a unified sequential view.
+We used separate tables to represent mouse clicks, graphical actions, and Reading Tutor audio output, because they have different parameters.
+However, it is not very useful to view them separately, so we wound up generating merged tables that combined them into a unified sequential view.

-We did not model the Reading Tutor's decision processes, only its interactions with students.
-We decided to model feedback as occurring either before the student began to read the sentence, after the Reading Tutor detected a mistake, as backchanneling (active listening such as "uh huh"), or as praise.
+We did not attempt to model the Reading Tutor's decision processes, only its interactions with students.
+We did include "Abstract Response" to model feedback as occurring either before the student began to read the sentence, after the Reading Tutor detected a mistake, as backchanneling (active listening such as "uh huh") or as praise.
+But just because the schema could represent abstract responses did not mean that the parser could always extract or infer them from the logs, or figure out which words they involved, so this table was incompletely populated.
+It was not always feasible to determine what word received this help, because help actions were not logged as abstract "molecules" such as "sound out CAT," but instead as individual "atomic" graphical actions and audio segments, such as "highlight the letter C" and "play phoneme_K.wav."

-3.2.
-Populating the database
+2.2 Populating the database